Protection, Security and Investigation

 - PSIN2021 Criminal Investigations

 This course will introduce the topics of interviewing, investigation and evidence.
 Students will develop the interviewing skills necessary to obtain information from victims, witnesses and suspects, and will examine the requirements of an investigation beyond the interview.
 Students will also gain an understanding of rules of evidence and the collection and preservation of evidence at a crime scene, followed through to its presentation in court.

 Prerequisite: LAWS 1003, LAWS 1008, COMM 1048, PSIN 2020

 - PSIN2007 Emergency Planning

 This course provides students with an understanding of the importance of emergency planning and response.
-Emphasis will be placed on identifying potential emergencies, and planning, organizing and managing emergency situations to reduce negative impacts to the business in a cost-effective manner.
-Students are given an overview of the principles of emergency management, and be expected to complete an emergency response plan based on a selected area of threat.
+Emphasis will be placed on identifying potential emergencies and planning, organizing and managing emergency situations to reduce negative impacts to the business in a cost-effective manner.
+Students are given an overview of the principles of emergency management and participate in emergency exercises to prepare for emergency situations.

 Prerequisite: COMM 1048